 Gaps in the law prevent stolen dogs/pets from being reunited with their families, despite being microchipped.
-Vets, rescues & authorities are under no obligation to check microchips of any pet they treat.
-It’s now time for them to check pet and keeper match on the original database at a pets first consultation or yearly checkup.
+Vets, rescues and authorities are under no obligation to check microchips of any pet they treat.
+It’s now time for them to check pet and keeper match on the original UK, Defra Government standardised databases at a pets first consultation or yearly checkup.
 It’s the only chance missing microchipped pets that have been kept or sold on to new families will have to get home!

 The British Veterinary Association (BVA) and The Royal College of Veterinary Surgeons (RCVS) say they don’t have the authority to make it compulsory for their members to scan and check microchip ID as each vet practice sets their own practice policies.
 Giving guidance and recommendations to check microchips is not enough when there is a legal obligation for the public to microchip their pets, there must be a reciprocal legal obligation to check microchip registration.
 That’s why we need the Government to intervene and legislate, leaving it to ‘best practice’ recommendations is not working.